- Booster Gold

 Page 15, panel 1

-For someone who has sworn off heroing, Daniel Carter sure wears sons the Supernova suit frequently.
+Daniel Carter sure wears the Supernova suit a lot for someone who has sworn off superheroics.
 More importantly, his trip through time to Paris was in order to impress Rose Levin, implying the development of a romantic relationship between the two characters.

 Page 17, panel 1

 Booster is helpless as Michelle is captured by Chronos and Lady Chronos, both under the control of Starro.
 While Booster has previously dealt with Lady Chronos, this is his introduction to the original Chronos.
 (At the time of their first meeting in The All New Atom #24, Lady Chronos seemed unfamiliar with Booster Gold.
 However, here she specifically mentions that she's "encountered [Booster Gold] in the future."
 Is this a Lady Chronos from the past, or will the paths of Lady Chronos and Booster Gold again cross?
 Ah, time-travel....)